yang123vc/qf/README.md

 There is a sample application which details how to complete the setup.
 Take a look at it [here](https://github.com/bankole7782/qf_example)

+Copy the folder `qffiles` from the main repo into the same path as your `main.go` like in the sample application.

 Make sure you look at `main.go` in the sample app, copy and edit it to your own preferences.

-Go to `/qf-setup/` to create some tables /that the project would need.
+Go to `/qf-setup/` to create some tables that the project would need.

 Then go to `/qf-page/` to start using this project.